 \section{Conclusion}

 This work studies the use of quantization to accelerate diffusion models.
-We propose Q-Diffusion, a novel post-training quantization scheme that conducts calibration with multiple time steps in the denoising process and achieves significant improvements in quantized model performance.
+We propose Q-Diffusion, a novel post-training quantization scheme that conducts calibration with multiple time steps in the denoising process and achieves significant improvements in the performance of the quantized model.
 Q-Diffusion models under 4-bit quantization achieve comparable results to the full precision models.
-In the future, we will investigate the optimal time steps importance sampling for the calibration process based on the property of the corresponding time step, utilize mixed-precision to further conduct ultra low-bit quantization, and implement customized integer CUDA kernels to measure real runtime speedup and memory reduction.